kineticfire-labs/clojure-control-flow/README.md

 # Motivation

-The *clojure-control-flow* library provides functions for managing control flow.
+The *clojure-control-flow* library provides functions for managing control flow with an emphasis on keeping code more linear (rather than sliding to the right margin), particularly during consecutive data validation steps.

 # Installation